forrest79/phpgsql/docs/db.md

 */
 ```

-> There're some PostgreSQL types that are hard to convert to the PHP type (some types of arrays, hstore...), and these types can be simply converted to the JSON in a DB, and this JSON can be simply converted in PHP.
+> There are some PostgreSQL types that are hard to convert to the PHP type (some types of arrays, hstore...), and these types can be simply converted to the JSON in a DB, and this JSON can be simply converted in PHP.
 The parser throws an exception and gives you a hint - convert type in SELECT to JSON.
 If you need parsing without converting to JSON, you need to write your own PHP logic (and you can create a pull-request for this :-)).

 > Internal info: There is the interface `Forrest79\PhPgSql\Db\ColumnValueParser` that is required by the `Row` object.
-Main implemetation is in the `Result` object, that makes the real values parsing.
+Main implementation is in the `Result` object, that makes the real values parsing.
 Second is the `DummyColumnValueParser` that is used for manually created rows or for unserialized rows and this parser does nothing and just return a value.

 ### How to extend default data type parsing